nslythe/NUTService/README.md

 # NUTService
-Windows service to communicate with NUT server (Like NUTClient on linux) and initiate safe shutdown when UPS force a shutdown or low battery depending on your settings.
+Windows service to communicate with NUT server (like NUTClient on linux) and initiate a safe shutdown when the UPS force a shutdown or low battery according to your settings.

 ## Configuration
-At startup if no config file `config.json` is present in installation folder `C:\Program Files (x86)\NUTService` a new template file named `config.json.template` will be created by the service.
+At startup if no config file `config.json` is present in the installation directory `C:\Program Files (x86)\NUTService` a new template file named `config.json.template` will be created by the service.

-You can modify this file according to the instruction here and rename the file `config.json`, the service will automatically reload the config file.
+You can edit this file using the instruction below and rename the file `config.json`, the service will automatically reload the configuration file.

+**_NOTE:_** The configuration file is monitored by NUTService, any change made to it will be reloaded automatically by the service, no need to restart the service between changes.

 ```
 {